umee-network/umee/docs/architecture/ADR-006-oracle.md

 From section 5.1 of the [Umee Whitepaper](https://umee.cc/umee-whitepaper/):

 > Oracle reads asset price and updates the state to the Asset Facility Coordination Protocol

-We've already decided to import a large chunk of this from [Terra's oracle](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html), although a few parts of this are specific to Terra's protocol and do not need to be implemeneted.
+We've already decided to import a large chunk of this from [Terra's oracle](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html), although a few parts of this are specific to Terra's protocol and do not need to be implemented.

 ## Alternative Approaches